Dashix/framework/README.md

 3) Decorator pattern has been implemented in 'decorator' package as CustomDriverDecorator, a new test CustomDriverTest has been implemented to test this behavior

 Refactoring to match S.O.L.I.D. principles (the table is attached as doc file in resources).

+Module 11:
+Home task from previous modules has been adopted to make it possible to execute with Cucumber-JVM.